jrperrin/renodeSimulation/README.md

 Only tested on Windows 10

 **Build and Run**
-Run make to recreate the included elf file
+Run make to recreate the included elf file if desired `cd ./src/hello_world/pca10056/blank/armgcc/makefile` `make`
-`cd ./src/hello_world/pca10056/blank/armgcc/makefile`
-`make`